Himpq/wMailServer/README.md

 ## Domain Binding
 Modify binded domains in **/usermanager/{groupname}/group.json**.
 It determines whether an email can be relayed or will be bounced back.

+## SIT(Sending In Time)
+wMailServer doesn't employ a queue for email sending.
+When a user attempts to send emails, wMailServer determines whether the emails should be relayed or delivered to local users.
+If an error occurs during the process, wMailServer won't retry sending, but sends a error mail to the sender.